PM to drive border fix at NSW bush summit

 NSW has agreed to make the border zone 50km with an agricultural exemption of 100km.

-But red tape continues to frustrate farmers and agricultural businesses trying to move and tend to animals or machinery.
+But red tape continues to frustrate farmers and agricultural businesses trying to move animals and machinery.

 “I will continue to work to ensure we have a transparent and fair process, that there are appropriate appeal rights in place for people who are affected by these decisions,” Mr Morrison said.